mechatroner/rainbow_csv/README.md

 #### :RainbowMultiDelim

 Same as _:RainbowDelim_, but works with multicharacter separators.
 Visually select the multicharacter separator (e.g. `~#~`) and run _:RainbowMultiDelim_ command.

 #### :NoRainbowDelim

 Disable rainbow columns highlighting for the current file.

+#### :RainbowCellGoUp

+Move cursor one cell up.
+Consider mapping this to Ctrl+[Up Arrow], see the "Key Mappings" section.

+#### :RainbowCellGoDown

+Move cursor one cell down.
+Consider mapping this to Ctrl+[Down Arrow], see the "Key Mappings" section.

+#### :RainbowCellGoLeft

+Move cursor one cell left.
+Consider mapping this to Ctrl+[Left Arrow], see the "Key Mappings" section.

+#### :RainbowCellGoRight

+Move cursor one cell right.
+Consider mapping this to Ctrl+[Right Arrow], see the "Key Mappings" section.

 #### :RainbowComment